+- I. Bullets

+- II.
+Proofs of Compliance

 - Written directive addressing elements of the standard.
-(Qty initial: 1) (Qty Reaccred: 1)
+(Qty Initial: 1) (Qty Reaccred: 1)

-- Observation of process.
+- Observation of restricted public contact.

 - Interviews.

 - III.
 Required References

 - IV.
 Assessor Guidelines

 - V. Accreditation Manager Notes

 CHAPTER 24 Civil Process

 This chapter addresses civil process originating with the court and served or executed by members of Sheriff's Offices.
 These standards include proper documentation and property management.
 Standards 24.01M and 24.02M are applicable to municipal agencies that have been authorized by the Chief Judge of their circuit to serve domestic violence injunctions (FS 741.30) Standards 24.01M and 24.02M are applicable to University police departments that have been requested by the Sheriff of their county to serve domestic violence injunctions (FS 1012.97).
 Standard 24.06M must be addressed by all agencies as to the bullets that apply.